matthewhamiltonimperial/Plant-Milk-Optimisation/README.md

 # Plant-Milk-Optimisation
 Optimising environmental and nutritional outcomes of plant-based alternative milks

-Optimising environmental and nutritional outcomes of plant-based alternative milks

 The source code for each sub-system can be found in the respective branch.

 For subsystem 1 please download: